 - Expert testimony.
 In some cases, an expert witness may be needed to provide testimony about the accident or your injuries.
 An experienced attorney can help you determine if an expert witness is necessary in your case.

-When it comes to motorcycle accidents, there are a few key pieces of evidence that can be helpful in proving your claim.
+When it comes to motorcycle accidents, there are a few key pieces of evidence that can be helpful in proving your personal injury claim in Fort Collins.
 Gather as much evidence as possible so that you have a strong case.
 If you are struggling to gather evidence or don’t know where to start, an experienced motorcycle accident attorney can help.

 Assessing the Total Value of Your Claim